Hausdorff-type metric geometry of the space of Cauchy hypersurfaces: Cauchy time functions for Lorentzian metric spaces

 \end{dfn}

-Note that Cauchy time functions can only exist if no constant curve on a degenerate interval is inextendible.
+Note that strong Cauchy time functions can only exist if no constant curve on a degenerate interval is inextendible.
 This is for instance the case if $X$ is causally path-connected and has empty spacelike boundary.
-Note further that if there is an inextendible causal curve passing through a point $x \in X$, then a Cauchy time function $\tau$ on $X$ satisfies $\tau(x)= \pm \infty \iff x \in \partial_{ca}^{\pm} X$.
-It is clear from the definition and the intermediate value theorem that every level set of a finite value of a Cauchy time function on $X$ is a strong Cauchy set in $X$.
+Note further that if there is an inextendible causal curve passing through a point $x \in X$, then a strong Cauchy time function $\tau$ on $X$ satisfies $\tau(x)= \pm \infty$ if and only if $x \in \partial_{ca}^{\pm} X$.
+It is clear from the definition and the intermediate value theorem that every level set of a finite value of a strong Cauchy time function on $X$ is a strong Cauchy set in $X$.

-In a causally path-connected, countably generated Lorentzian metric space, every causal curve is, after potential reparametrization, the restriction of an inextendible causal curve; see \cite[Proposition~20]{Mi25}.
+In a causally path-connected, countably generated Lorentzian metric space, every causal curve is, after potential reparametrization, the restriction of an inextendible causal curve; see \cite[Proposition~20]{Mi26}.
 Going through the proof of this statement shows that it also holds in the setting of the following theorem (with ``inextendible'' in the sense of Definition~\ref{dfn:inext_def}).
-However, as we only apply the theorem in the setting of Corollary \ref{cor:metric_corollary}, where we have timelike extensions and where inextendible causal extensions are thus more easily guaranteed by Corollary~\ref{cor:inex_timelike}, we omit the details here.
+However, as we only apply the theorem in the setting of Corollary~\ref{cor:metric_corollary}, where we have timelike extensions and where inextendible causal extensions are thus more easily guaranteed by Corollary~\ref{cor:inex_timelike}, we omit the details here.